artem-bayandin/blockchain-universe/README.md

 ## 19. [Tamagochi](https://github.com/artem-bayandin/blockchain-universe)

 NFT-based game.
-ERC721 for a player, ERC1155 for assets, ERC20 for a game contract.
+ERC721 for players, ERC1155 for assets, smart contract as a game contract.
 Possibe to have an ability to extend 'main' game contract with other 'side' contracts.
 Everybody knows what Tamagochi is - I will code it one day.

 ## 99. [NFT project 'of your choice'](https://github.com/artem-bayandin/blockchain-universe)